 The Patients4NHS website is run by a small group of NHS users who are deeply concerned about the way the founding principles of the NHS are being overturned, not least through underfunding and privatisation.

-The way things are going, by 2021 we are looking at the very real possibility of the NHS becoming little more than a number of local concessions managed by profit-seeking corporations (see our pages on ‘accountable care’).
+The way things are going, by 2021 we are looking at the very real possibility of the NHS becoming little more than a number of local concessions managed by profit-seeking corporations (see, for example, our pages on ‘integrated care’).

-If the public is going to have any say over the future of the NHS, there is more need now than ever for straightforward information about what is happening.
+If the public is going to have any say over the future of the NHS, there is now more need than ever for straightforward information about what is happening.
 We hope this website offers this.